Wildflowers at Death Valley

 Blooming Wildflowers at Death Valley

 Sweet fragances, sweet memories.
 This month's image is dedicated to a very intense time we had at Death Valley National Park back in February/March 2016.
-Purple desert sand verbena (abronia villosa) were blooming at the remote Ibex Dunes and on this evening we were surrounded by an incredible sweet fragrance and a lot of buzzing insects (bees and butterflies).
+Purple desert sand verbena (abronia villosa) were blooming at the remote Ibex Dunes and we were surrounded by an incredible sweet fragrance and a lot of buzzing insects (bees and butterflies).
+And for a short moment, the sunset added some color to the skies above us.
+What an evening!

-Currently the deserts in the American Southwest are experiencing again a wildflower superbloom.
+Currently the arid landscapes in California and across the American Southwest are experiencing again a wildflower superbloom.
 It all started back in October 2022.
-That's when the first flowers appeared on the sand dunes at Anza-Borrego Desert State Park.
+That's when the first flowers showed up on the sand dunes at Anza-Borrego Desert State Park.
 And as unbelievable as it may seem, the blooming in that park hasn't stopped yet!

-And orange-colored California Poppies are covering the hills surrounding LA - Chino Hills, Anaheim Hills, Walker Canyon and even famous Griffith Park near the Greek Theatre.
-And probably a lot more to come - wish we were there!
+And orange-colored California Poppies were covering the hills surrounding LA in early February - Chino Hills, Anaheim Hills, Walker Canyon and even famous Griffith Park near the Greek Theatre.
+By the end of February there were also golden fields covering the hills and the coastline at Montana de Oro State Park and at Point Buchon (you need a permit for that area) as well as near Phoenix/Arizona.
+Probably a lot more to come - wish we were there!

 This month's image is also featured in our Western US calendar 2023.